Idler-wheel: Idler pulley

 In a belt drive system, idlers are often used to alter the path of the belt, where a direct path would be impractical.

 Idler pulleys are also often used to press against the back of a pulley in order to increase the wrap angle (and thus contact area) of a belt against the working pulleys, increasing the force-transfer capacity.

 Belt drive systems commonly incorporate one movable pulley which is spring- or gravity-loaded to act as a belt tensioner, to accommodate stretching of the belt due to temperature or wear.
 An idler wheel is usually used for this purpose, in order to avoid having to move the power-transfer shafts.

 Idler gear

 Three gears in a machine.
 The middle gear is an idler.

-An idler gear is a gear inserted between two or more gear (which include at a minimum a drive gear and a driven gear) to either change the direction of rotation of the output shaft, reduce the size of either or both gears while maintaining the spacing of the shafts, or both.
+An idler gear is a gear inserted between two or more gears (which include at a minimum a drive gear and a driven gear) to either change the direction of rotation of the output shaft, reduce the size of either or both gears while maintaining the spacing of the shafts, or both.